ArnavChop11/FIFO_verif/README.md

 The goal of the verification process is to ensure that the FIFO behaves correctly across normal operation, boundary conditions, and invalid request scenarios.

-The verification environment should confirm that:
+The verification environment checks that:

-- Data is read out in the same order it was written
+- Data is read out in FIFO order: first written, first read
+- The FIFO correctly asserts and deasserts `empty`
-- The FIFO correctly detects full and empty conditions
+- The FIFO correctly asserts and deasserts `full`
-- Read and write pointers wrap around correctly
+- Valid writes are stored in the expected order
+- Valid reads return the oldest stored value
 - Simultaneous read/write operations behave correctly
+- Reads while empty are safely ignored
-- Invalid reads and writes are handled safely
+- Writes while full are safely ignored
-- The design behaves correctly after reset
+- The design initializes correctly after reset

+Future directed tests will further stress:

+- Pointer wraparound after many writes and reads
+- Sustained full-condition behavior
+- Sustained empty-condition behavior
+- Longer randomized regression runs

 ---